The AOD program at Geneseo offers a number of services, including:

-Do you know how different amounts of alcohol affect your body and brain--and differently for males/females?
+Do you know how different amounts of alcohol affect your body and brain?
 To get the facts, check out this Blood Alcohol Level Table.

-Our AOD Coordinator Sarah Covell is also the owner of Sophie, a Certified Therapy Dog.
-Sarah brings Sophie to her second floor Lauderdale office on Tuesdays & Thursdays.
-On Thursday afternoons from 3 to 4 p.m., Sarah and Sophie visit South Village Counseling Services, Onondaga 203 South.
+Our AOD Program Coordinator Sarah Covell is also the owner of Sophie, a Certified Therapy Dog.
+Sarah brings Sophie to her second floor Lauderdale office on Tuesdays and Thursdays.
+On occasional Thursday afternoons from 3 to 4 p.m., Sarah and Sophie visit South Village Counseling Services (check for schedule).
 Sophie loves students and would be happy to have you visit with her any time!